mykaadev/NsSpyglass/README.md

 <!-- GH_ONLY_END -->

 ## 👀 Summary
-NsTwee is a small yet powerful tweening framework for Unreal Engine.
-It allows smooth interpolation of floats, vectors and quaternions using a rich set of easing functions.
-Tweens can be controlled entirely through C++ or Blueprint nodes.
+NsSpyglass is a small yet powerful plugin dependency viewer for Unreal Engine.

 ## 📦 Features
 - **Graph Viewer**: A Slate-based force-directed graph viewer